LeoTurnell-Ritson/foamTEX-8/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To get infoamtion about the usage of foamTEX try:
+To get infoamtion about the usage of foamTEX try the help option with:
     ```sh
     foamTex -h
     ```
 or:
     ```sh
     python3 foamTex.py -h
     ```